xrsheffield/website-1/content/events/new-members-event.md

 XR Sheffield's Main Monday Meeting (MMM)

-Topics - to be decided
+Hot vegan food will be served from 6pm.

-Come and meet like-minded people and share your reasons wanting to get involved, or stay involved, in climate activism, then help plan for our upcoming events and actions.
+Come and meet like-minded people and share your reasons for being involved in climate activism.
+Help plan for our upcoming events and actions.
+Newcomers welcome, tea and biscuits available.

-Tea and biscuits available